protojure/protojure.github.io/README.md

 user=> (into [] (protojure/->pb (new-Person {:name "Jane Doe"}))) [10 8 74 97 110 101 32 68 111 101]
 ```
-In order to deseralize an array of bytes, we use the `pb-><Message name here>` form from the generated code (here, our
+In order to deserialize an array of bytes, we use the `pb-><Message name here>` form from the generated code (here, our
 ns `com.example.addressbook`):
 ```
 user=> (pb->Person (byte-array [10 8 74 97 110 101 32 68 111 101]))